dcmfx/dcmfx/docs/src/tools/cli.md

    Conversion between other transfer syntaxes is not supported.

-7. Anonymize a DICOM P10 file to have all identifying data elements removed:
+7. Anonymize a DICOM P10 file to remove all identifying data elements:

    ```sh
    dcmfx modify input.dcm output.dcm --anonymize